sfcvantussenbroek/2AMM40_group5/README.md

 1. ViT visualizations and Comparison
 The code for the ViT visualizations should be opened in Google Collab and all cells have to be executed.
-Before running the cnn_vit_comparison notebook, the ViT-images and ResNet-Images need to be saved in folders on your google drive.
+Before running the cnn_vit_comparison notebook, the ViT-images from the "vit_visualizations"-folder and ResNet-Images from the "resnet_visualizations"-folder need to be saved in folders on your google drive.
 The variables "resnet_folder" and "vit_folder" have to be changed to the folders where you saved the images.

 3. ResNet visualizations